fobnail/docs/docs/rims.md

 ## RIM packaging

 The RIM format is not processor-friendly.
-The data is not structurized.
+The data is not structured.
 RIM can be well described by XML, but in such form it is almost not consumable by a small MCU.
 Thus a few modifications must be made in order to transfer such RIM and its payload to fobnail.
-The following structures are proposed to be used by fobnail firmware (all strings are NULL terminated unless stated otherwise):
+The following structures are proposed (as close to specification as possible)to be used by fobnail firmware (all strings are NULL terminated unless stated otherwise):

 ```C
 struct rim_swid {